 From the hilarious antics to the shoulder pads, there’s no doubt that Golden Girls was a hit when it was on air in the ’80s and ’90s.
-It has stood the test of time and is so popular today that you can buy all sorts of merch, books and even Golden Girls hot sauce.
+It has stood the test of time and is so popular today that you can buy all sorts of merch, breakfast cereal and even Golden Girls hot sauce.

 What’s in the Cookbook?

 Dorothy, Blanche, Sophia and Rose ate more than 100 cheesecakes during the show, so expect to see A LOT of amazing cheesecake recipes.
 The book’s other recipes will include Rose’s favorite Scandinavian dishes, clams fra diavolo in Sophia’s chapter and plenty of Southern food inspired by Blanche.
 This Golden Girls milkshake would be fun to make at home, too.

 To hold you over until the cookbook is published, Babble published one recipe as a sneak peek.
 This super-rich Double Fudge Chocolate Cheesecake seems to be inspired by the show’s first-ever cheesecake in Season 1.
 (We’re hoping it’s Sophia’s family recipe.)

 - 1 package (9 oz.)
 Famous Chocolate Wafer Cookies